 Adding to ASU’s growing recognition in research, new doctoral programs were added, including PhD’s in Environmental Sciences, Molecular Biosciences, and Heritage Studies.
 Hundreds of international students enroll in these programs looking to take advantage of their good will.
 When exploring U.S universities to enroll in a higher education program, research opportunities play a big part in the student’s decision.

-No, location is also very important when planning to study abroad, and specially in a country so spread out like the United States.
+Location is also very important when planning to study abroad, and specially in a country so spread out like the United States.
 Arkansas State is located in Jonesboro, the regional hub of Northeast Arkansas for healthcare, entertainment, business, and industry.
 Jonesboro is the 5th largest city in Arkansas, with a population of over 68,000.

 Jonesboro is located across Crowley’s Ridge, a narrow, low-lying ridge created by the great earthquake of 1812.
 The landscape arrays from farmland to hills.
 History tells the story of strong, proud founders who have worked since 1859 to create this exciting and always growing city.